 - Prepare questions and check your degree audit on Buff Portal Advising before your appointment!

 - You can email your advisor directly with questions!
-Email first-year advisors Kira Hachtel or Anna Hemming.
+Email first-year advisor Kira Hachtel.

 - Make sure to include your student ID number in all correspondence.
 This is how we look up your student record.